Asharp's words about Time For My Music

 Nowadays, the making of both woodwind and brass instruments is considered an endangered craft by the Heritage Crafts Association.
 If something goes wrong with your instrument, there are very few places where you can take it in order to get it back on track.
 When Millicent's trusted sax repairer retired seven years ago, she was faced with the gravity of this problem, struggling so much to find a reliable replacement that she decided to learn how to do it herself.
 She signed up for a sax repair and maintenance workshop offered by Cambridge Woodwind Makers, which was extremely useful and gave her a new perspective.
 She talked at length about her experience in this blog entry, and also on her YouTube channel.

 While she eventually found a new trusted sax repairer, Millicent didn't completely leave this knowledge aside.
-As a busy gigging musician, she doesn't always have the chance to take her saxophones to the shop if something breaks, and...
+As a busy gigging musician, she doesn't always have the chance to take her saxophones to the shop if something breaks, and knowing how to do quick fixes can be a lifesaver w...

 Continue Reading...